Key Takeaway

 Stopping tirzepatide can lead to a return of increased appetite, food cravings, and gradual weight regain.
 Some people also experience blood sugar fluctuations if they were using the medication for type 2 diabetes management.
-These are not withdrawal symptoms in the traditional sense but rather the return of the metabolic patterns that tirzepatide was controlling.
+These aren't withdrawal symptoms in the traditional sense but rather the return of the metabolic patterns that tirzepatide was controlling.

 What Happens When You Stop Tirzepatide